Jindabyne Shared Trail

 5.2 Banjo Patterson Park to Cobbon Crescent

-- The footpath trail link between Banjo Paterson and Cobbon Crescent construction work, including new ramps and crossings, have now been completed.
+• The footpath trail link between Banjo Paterson and Cobbon Crescent construction work, including new ramps and crossings, has now been completed.

-- Construction works complete on the section of trail between Hatchery Bay and the Jindabyne Boat Ramp.
+• Construction works are complete on the section of trail between Hatchery Bay and the Jindabyne Boat Ramp.

-- Works on the section of trail between Cobbon Crescent and the dam wall complete.
+• Works on the section of the trail between Cobbon Crescent and the dam wall are complete.